iftekharchowdhuryJOY/AI-Log-Analyzer/README.md

-# 🤖 AI Log Analyzer – Smart Edition
+# 🤖 AI Log Analyzer

 **AI Log Analyzer** is a lightweight, intelligent tool that helps DevOps engineers automatically detect and explain problems hidden inside log files.
 It combines traditional regex-based pattern detection with Hugging Face transformers to give quick, readable insights about what went wrong — no training data needed.